 In ‘The Kingfisher’ Davies explores themes of solitude, nature, and beauty.
-The poem depicts the colours of the kingfisher, a small to medium-mixed brightly coloured bird.
+The poem depicts the colors of the kingfisher, a small to medium-mixed brightly colored bird.
 They are often deep blue, orange, and yellow.
 It is likely that Davies was speaking about the common kingfisher, the most populous species in the United Kingdom.

 Explore The Kingfisher